kyrolabs/awesome-agents/README.md

 # 🤖 Awesome Agents

-Awesome Agents is a curated list of AI agents.
+Awesome Agents is a curated list of open source AI agents.

 ## Langchain Agents